tanimislam/howdy/docs/source/index.rst

 Installation
 ------------

-Currently, installation is fairly straightforward.
+Currently, installation is straightforward.
 Just copy out ``plexstuff`` into a directory you own on a Linux machine.
-You will need to have `PyQt4 <https://www.riverbankcomputing.com/software/pyqt/download>`_ and ``sshpass`` on your machine.
+You will need to have `PyQt4 <https://www.riverbankcomputing.com/software/pyqt/download>`_ and `sshpass <https://linux.die.net/man/1/sshpass>`_ on your machine.

-To automatically, get all the dependencies (and there are a lot of them!) installed onto your machine (specifically, your user account), just run a single CLI executable from the top level directory, such as ``get_tv_tor.py`` the following way.
+To automatically, get all the dependencies (and there are a lot of them!) installed onto your machine (specifically, your user account), just run a single CLI executable from the top level directory, such as ``get_tv_tor.py``, the following way.

 .. code:: bash